The great Google core update: How algorithm turbulences impact traffic

 , less content about your process, and more technical information on the nature of the financial services themselves.
 Google wants the content to align with the latent intent of the user, which in YMYL cases is to make informed decisions, rather than be swayed by marketing.

 With the biggest impact being noticed in the ranking of long-tail keywords, the update appears to show that Google is making an effort to unite keywords with real user intent through being more selective with the keywords it matches with a given page.

 Google’s approach to 2019

 The throughline of Google’s approach to 2019 is undoubtedly expertise.
 Every update has a focus on preventing dubious information from infiltrating serious search results.

 These Google core update schedule forms part of an ongoing effort to stop Google’s brand being muddied by low-quality search results.
-Low quality information is a reflection on Google’s ability to return actionable information.
+Low-quality information is a reflection of Google’s ability to return actionable information.
 Users that have to search multiple times, or receive information that impacts their health or financial status are going to attribute that negative outcome to Google.

 Future core updates will only do more to reinforce this approach.

 In the next post, we're going to explain what you can do to prepare ahead of a major core update.